department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types/cash-out-loan.md

 <div class="va-introtext">

 Refinancing lets you replace your current loan with a new one under different terms.
-If you want to take cash out of your home equity or refinance a non-VA loan into a VA-backed loan, a cash-out refinance loan may be right for you.
+If you want to take cash out of your home equity or refinance a non-VA loan into a VA-backed loan, a VA-backed cash-out refinance loan may be right for you.
 Find out if you can get this type of loan—and how to apply.

 </div>

 <div class="feature">

-### Can I get a VA-backed cash-out refinance loan?
+### Am I eligible for a VA-backed cash-out refinance loan?

 You may be able to get a cash-out refinance loan if you meet all of the requirements listed below.